justeattakeaway/pie/apps/pie-docs/src/components/text-input/overview/overview.md

 Payment method is only available in trailing content.
 Use when a text input requires a card number to be entered, and reflect the card  entered by the user.

+{% notification {
+  type: "warning",
+  message: "This modifier only exists in design, not in development.
+The functionality is handled by pillar engineers' if required."
+} %}

 {% contentPageImage {
     src:"../../../assets/img/components/text-input/modifiers-paymentmethod.svg",
     alt: "Text input with payment method modifier.",